longpb91/udacity_aws_devops_pj4/README.md

 * Use Command + C to stop the container.

 2. Setup and Configure Kubernetes locally:
-* Get the minikube: `curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64`
-* Install the minikube: `sudo install minikube-linux-amd64 /usr/local/bin/minikube`
+* A guilde to install Kubernetes: https://kubernetes.io/docs/tasks/tools/#install-kubectl-on-linux
+* A guilde to install minikube: https://minikube.sigs.k8s.io/docs/start/

+3. Create Flask app in Container
+* Build image and add a descriptive tag: `docker build -t <name of the image>: <tag> .`
+* Upload to docker hub: `./upload_docker.sh`

+4. Run via kubectl
 * Run the kubernetes: `./run_kubernetes.sh`
 * In another terminal tab, the prediction is made by running: `./make_prediction.sh`
 * To stop the cluster: `minikube stop`
 * To delete the cluster: `minikube delete`

-3. Create Flask app in Container
-* Build image and add a descriptive tag: `docker build -t <name of the image>: <tag> .`
-* Upload to docker hub: `./upload_docker.sh`